QDeltaSoft/qradiopredict/README.md

 To compile qradiopredict from source you need the following dependencies:
 - Qt >=4.7
-- Sqlite 3
+- libsqlite 3
+- libboost
-- GDAL >= 1.7.0 compiled with GEOS (if using clutter attenuation)
+- libGDAL >= 1.7.0 compiled with GEOS (if using clutter attenuation)
-- optionally Qt Creator (qradiopredict works with Qt 5) On Debian:
+- optionally Qt Creator (qradiopredict works with Qt 5)
+- to crop shapefiles, you need GDAL/OGR binaries
+On Debian:
 <pre>apt-get install gdal-bin libgdal1 libgdal1-dev libgeos-3.3.3 libgeos-dev libsqlite3-0</pre>